HolyTrinity777/sovereign-runtime-evidence/README.md

 - Safe degradation under resource pressure and partial infrastructure failure.
 - Fail-closed behavior under adversarial conditions.

-## Limitations

-- This repository publishes only the public evidence layer.
-- Internal orchestration logic, arbitration rules, and private implementation details are not included.
-- The public artifacts are designed for verification of observable behavior, not full system reproduction.
-- The reported results reflect the tested public package and its defined scope.

-## License and Access

-This repository is governed by the Sovereign Runtime Public Evidence Package License, Version 1.2.
-The repository contains a public evidence package released solely for independent verification of observable behavior under controlled fault-injection conditions.

-The package is not an open-source release, and no rights are granted beyond those explicitly stated in the license.
-Any commercial use, redistribution, AI/ML training use, or access beyond the limited public rights requires prior written permission from the Copyright Holder.

-### Private Access / NDA

-The private sovereign runtime core is not included in this repository.
-Access to private materials, implementation details, or commercial review may be provided separately under NDA or other written agreement.
+---

 ## Reproducibility

-This package is structured to support review and verification at the level of observable behavior.
+The public evidence package is structured to support independent review and verification at the level of observable behavior.

-A minimal public shell is included in the `/public-shell` directory to demonstrate observable behaviors:
+A minimal public shell is included in the `/public-shell` directory.
+It exposes only the observable surface of the runtime:
 - Policy submission.
 - Refusal logging.
 - Audit trail output.